- Benevolence For Family Emergencies and Funeral Expense

 - Most affiliate offices work with tracks in the formation of state bred bonus awards programs.

 - Many affiliates are now offering member and member employee pension programs.

-- Quarterly Horsemen’s Journal – the national voice of HBPA members
+- The Horsemen’s Journal magazine – the national voice of HBPA members

 - Many local affiliates also provide local newsletters to their members

-- On line news and information through www.hbpa.wpengine.com and/or local affiliate web sites
+- On line news and information through the National HBPA website and local affiliate web sites

-- Access to Blood Horse, Canadian Thoroughbred, Daily Racing Form and Horsemen’s Journal At Track Offices
+- Access to Blood-Horse, Canadian Thoroughbred, Daily Racing Form and The Horsemen’s Journal at track offices

 - Affiliate board members represent members in purse negotiations and to the National HBPA